 Babies above the 99.6th centile for height are almost always healthy 15.
 If a child’s weight is above 99.6th centile or if their weight and height centiles are very different, the advice from Department of Health (UK) is to calculate their body mass index (BMI).
 Over the age of two years, the BMI is the simplest way to measure whether a child is overweight or underweight.
 The Centers for Disease Control and Prevention (CDC) in the United States do not recommend BMI-for-age growth charts for children younger than two years of age 16.
 To plot weight against length for children under two years refer to the WHO Child Growth Standards for length/height.

 Breastfeeding is thought protective against obesity in later life 1819, however, certain health issues can be a cause of unusually high weight gain, so always stay in close contact with your health professional if you have any concerns about your baby’s weight.

 Although breastfeeding is the normal and natural way to feed a baby, situations can arise where babies may not thrive.
-A growth curve that crosses two or more of the pre-drawn centiles on the WHO charts indicates growth faltering, but there’s no need to wait until this happens before taking action.
+A growth curve that drops two or more of the pre-drawn centiles on the WHO charts can indicate growth faltering, but there’s no need to wait until this happens before taking action.
 Taking action as soon as there are growth concerns—by seeing your health professional and a breastfeeding specialist— can prevent compromising both your baby’s health and your milk supply later.
 The sooner a low milk supply is addressed the easier it is to fix it.
 If donor breast milk or formula supplements are needed, this doesn’t have to mean the end of breastfeeding—it is very important that your baby is getting the food they need.
 Contact your IBCLC lactation consultant for a tailor made care plan to get breastfeeding back on track and see Baby Not Gaining Weight for more information.

 If you have any worries about your baby’s weight gain or growth contact your health care professional for help.
 This article is not intended to replace medical advice.